nicofraisse/poutine-mania/README.md

 - [X] Rate sauce
 - [X] Rate cheese
 - [ ] Include poutine name and price in reviews
-Inspiration for rating criteria: [Route de la Poutine](http://www.routedelapoutine.com/)
+Inspiration ideas for rating criteria: [Route de la Poutine](http://www.routedelapoutine.com/)

 ### Restaurants
-- [ ] Add `isPermanentlyClosed` boolean for restaurants and adapt UI for restaurants that are closed permanently
+- [ ] Add `isPermanentlyClosed` boolean
 - [X] Improve design of category tag pills in restaurant card and show page
 - [X] Add `isApproved` boolean to restaurants — Users can create & review a new restaurant, but it will only be visible to them until an admin approves it